Christmas seal: Other countries

-Korea, after much effort to sell the idea in of raising funds to combat tuberculosis there, issued its first Christmas seal in 1933.
-Charged with this effort, the Korean Medical Missionary Association formed a committee.
+In Korea, Christmas seals were first introduced on December 3, 1932 by two medical missionaries, Dr. Sherwood Hall and Dr. Marian Hall.
+The couple founded the first tuberculosis hospital in Korea, the Haeju School for Tuberculosis.
+They introduced the Christmas seals to raise funds to fight tuberculosis and educate people on prevention of the disease.
 All religions and nationalities in Korea were represented, and it received funds and aid from the Church of England, the United Church of Canada as well as various health organizations within Korea itself.

 Mexico, through the Comite Nacional de Lucha contra la Tuberculosis, in their effort to fight the dreaded lung disease, issued its first Christmas seals in 1943.

 Usage

 Beginning in 1907 when Christmas seals were first issued the incident of seals used in place of postage stamps became a common problem.
 In 1911, the U.S. Post Office adopted a policy that prohibited the placement of Christmas Seals on the same side of a postcard or envelope as the address.
 By 1930 the problem became less prevalent.

 Before 1930 nearly all Christmas Seals found on U.S. mail were used on Christmas greetings postcards, as there were no commercial Christmas Cards with envelopes and postage for postcards was only a penny.
 Today postcards with Christmas seals tied on with a postmark with the same year date as the Christmas seal for that year are not common and often scarce, and in some instances rare.